Menna Gallie: Married life

+Swansea

-Gallie and her husband were married in July 1940, a month after she had taken her finals and five days before her husband left to serve in the Army during the Second World War.
+While in Swansea, Gallie met Walter Bryce Gallie, a Scottish philosophy lecturer.
+They were married in July 1940, a month after she had taken her finals and five days before her husband left to serve in the Army during the Second World War, after which he left with the rank of Major and having been awarded the Croix de Guerre.
 During the war Gallie worked for the Inland Revenue in Llandudno and London.
-After the war her husband resumed his post as a philosophy lecturer in University College, Swansea and they moved (in her case 'returned') to Ystradgynlais, where they had a son and a daughter, Charles and Edyth.
-Gallie and her husband were politically active, with a commitment to democratic socialism.
+After the war her husband resumed his post as a philosophy lecturer in University College, Swansea and they moved, in her case returned to Ystradgynlais, where they had a son, Charles, and a daughter, Edyth.
+Gallie and her husband were committed to democratic socialism and were politically active.

-In 1950, Gallie and her husband moved to Staffordshire in England for him to take up the post as the Professor of Philosophy in the University College of North Staffordshire (now Keele University).
-They stayed there four years, after which in 1954 they then moved to Northern Ireland, where her husband took up the post of Professor of Logic and Metaphysics at Queen's University Belfast.
-There they lived in the estate of Castle Ward, an historic property outside Belfast.

-Gallie and her husband left Northern Ireland in 1967, upon his appointment as Professor of Political Science in Peterhouse, Cambridge.
-When her husband retired, they settled in Newport, a village on the coast of Cardigan Bay, Pembrokeshire.
+In the autumn of 1949, A.D.
+Lindsay, the Master of Balliol College, Oxford, visited the Gallies in Swansea to tell them of his idea for a new university in Keele in North Staffordshire, the "University College of North Staffordshire" (the forerunner of Keele University) and his wish for Bryce to be its professor of philosophy.
+Bryce Gallie recalled that Lindsay met Menna:

+and they had at once got on extremely well together.
+He had put out a great effort to paint Keele in glowing colours to her and had expressed the hope that, if we came, she would find in the lakes and woods of the estate consolation for the lost beauties of Wales.